 The employee has been employed as an executive or manager for one continuous year in the three years preceding the filing of the petition; and

 The intended U.S. office will support an executive or managerial position within one year of the approval of the petition.

 Period of Stay

 Qualified employees entering the United States to establish a new office will be allowed a maximum initial stay of one year.
 All other qualified employees will be allowed a maximum initial stay of three years.
 For all L-1A employees, holding an L1 A Visa, requests for extension of stay may be granted in increments of up to an additional two years, until the employee has reached the maximum limit of seven years.

 Family of L-1 Workers

 The transferring employee may be accompanied or followed by his or her spouse and unmarried children who are under 21 years of age.
 Such family members may seek admission in L-2 nonimmigrant classification and, if approved, generally will be granted the same period of stay as the employee.
-If these family members are already in the United States and seeking change of status to or extension of stay in L-2 classification, they may apply collectively, with fee, on Form I-539.
+If these family members are already in the United States and seeking a change of status to or extension of stay in L-2 classification, they may apply collectively, with a fee, on Form I-539.
 Spouses of L-1 workers may apply for work authorization by filing Form I-765 with fee.
 If approved, there is no specific restriction as to where the L-2 spouse may work.